fedelibre/LilyDev/docker/README.md

    You might wish to explore and tweak Docker's preferences before using it.

+   On first run, Docker may ask for account creation or log in.
+   LilyDev setup needs downloads from public repositories;
+   having an account logged in could interfere.
+So log out:

+       docker logout

 2. The provided `docker-compose.yaml` sets up a container with read-only access to the source directory and full access to a separate directory for build artifacts.
 To tell Docker the host directories